It’s normal to feel anxiety traveling alone.

 If you’ve been a reader for any length of time, then you know I discuss “anxiety and travel” a whole lot.
 Check out some of my other posts if you feel you could use more guidance.
 And, of course, you’re always welcome to email me with any questions or concerns.

-How do you handle anxiety when you’re already on the road?
+How do you handle anxiety traveling alone?
+Do you have any personal stories?
 Elaborate in the comments.